alphagov/govuk-design-system/src/components/service-navigation/index.md

 ### Adding language navigation

-If you provide your whole service in more than one language, you can place the [Language navigation component in the Service navigation](/components/language-navigation/#if-you-offer-your-whole-service-in-another-language).
+If you provide your whole service in more than one language, you can place the Language navigation component in the [`end` slot of the Service navigation, inline with the navigation items](#align-the-end-slot-with-the-navigation-items).

 ## Use ‘slots’ to add custom elements